-3.3.
+3. 3.
 Rectangular bathtub enclosure, one side is an arc:

-- Draw a rectangle in accordance to Example no. 3.1.; - With an active Midpoint snap select the line drawing tool ; - Move the mouse cursor close to the centre of the line where an arc is to be added.
-When a yellow triangle lights up, click it and then move the mouse away.
+- draw a rectangle in accordance to Example no. 3.1.; - $lue{}$ with an active Midpoint snap $lee{}$ select the line drawing tool $lue{}$; - move the mouse cursor close to the centre of the line where an arc is to be added. when a yellow triangle lights up, click it and then move the mouse away.
 Enter the arc inclination value: 200 mm and accept it by pressing <Enter>.
-Click the right mouse button to finish drawing the auxiliary line; - Now select the arc tool :: - It is necessary to indicate 3 arc points.
-In order to do it, click subsequently: yellow square at the corner of the rectangle (the beginning of the arc), the end of the auxiliary line (this will be the top of the arc, a so-called second point) and the opposite rectangle's corner (the end of the arc); - After the arc is finished, remove unnecessary lines from the template.
+Click the right mouse button to finish drawing the auxiliary line; - now select the arc tool ; - it is necessary to indicate 3 arc points.
+In order to do it, click subsequently: yellow square at the corner of the rectangle (the beginning of the arc), the end of an auxiliary line (this will be the top of the arc, a so-called second point) and the opposite rectangle's corner (the end of the arc); - after the arc is finished, remove unnecessary lines from the template.